 In-Flight Injuries on Airplanes

-Although air travel is relatively safe when compared to travel by automobile or train.
+Air travel is relatively safe compared to travel by automobile or train.
 Fatal crashes are far rarer for airplanes than for ground transportation.
-Still, serious injuries in flight do occasionally occur.
-Injuries may be as minor as a twisted ankle suffered in attempting to reach the bathroom, or as severe as serious head injuries during air turbulence.
+Still, serious injuries in flight occasionally occur.
+They may be as minor as a twisted ankle or as severe as brain injuries during air turbulence.
 Other personal injury hazards for airline passengers include:

 Severe turbulence can result in concussions or catastrophic injuries after a plane crash.
-Anyone who has been injured during a plane trip should be aware of his or her potential rights.
-Sometimes the airline or its employees can be held responsible, but a victim must sort through complicated legal rules to determine whether they can recover monetary relief, and from whom they can recover it.
+Anyone who has been injured during a plane trip should be aware of their potential rights.
+Sometimes the airline or its employees can be held responsible for aviation accidents.

-Although an airline is not an insurer of a passenger's safety, it is responsible for even the slightest negligence on the part of its employees, and is required to do all that is reasonable under the circumstances to prevent injuries from happening.
-However, an injury in and of itself is not enough to conclude that the airline was negligent; there must be some evidence showing that the airline was responsible for injury.
+An airline is responsible for even the slightest negligence on the part of its employees.
+The company must do all that is reasonable under the circumstances to prevent injuries.
+But an injury alone is not enough to conclude that the airline was negligent.
+There must be some evidence showing the airline was responsible for the injury.

-The ground personnel also share some responsibility for the safe conduct of the aircraft, including proper inspection to establish that the airplane is in safe working condition.
-The airline cannot rely upon government inspection of its planes.
-However, the airline cannot be held accountable for unusual defects in the aircraft that could not be discovered by inspection.
+The ground personnel also share some responsibility for the safe conduct of the aircraft.
+This includes proper inspection to establish that the airplane is in safe working condition.
+The airline cannot rely on government inspection of its planes.
+However, the airline may not be held accountable for defects in the aircraft that could not be discovered by reasonable inspection.

 An airline's duty does not extend beyond the passenger's disembarking from the aircraft.
-In addition, a carrier may not be liable for consequences from an inevitable accident or an "act of God."
+A carrier may also not be liable for consequences from an inevitable accident or a so-called act of God.
 If an accident is caused by unforeseen events and not by human error, recovery from the airline will not be possible.
 For instance, unpredictable storms may be deemed acts of God.

-For example, turbulence may not always be possible to anticipate.
-However, the pilot does have a duty to check the weather conditions for the designated flight path, as mentioned above.
+The pilot cannot always anticipate turbulence.
+But they have a duty to check the weather conditions for the designated flight path.
 If high amounts of turbulence are expected, airline employees may be required to alter or delay the flight.

 Other Potentially Responsible Parties

 The airline may not be the only entity liable to passengers for injuries sustained in flight.
 Under a product liability claim, others may be liable for defects that cause a malfunction of the aircraft.
 That includes the manufacturer, seller, and repairer of the aircraft and its equipment.
-In addition, the air traffic controller owes a duty of care to passengers with respect to the operation of an air traffic control system, and may be held responsible if they see a dangerous situation and fail to properly warn the pilot.
+In addition, the air traffic controller owes a duty of care to passengers.
+They may be held responsible if they see a dangerous situation and fail to properly warn the pilot.

-In addition to passengers on commercial carriers, small aircraft passengers may also be awarded monetary relief from injuries sustained on an airplane.
-Although a private carrier is not held to the same high standard of care as a large airline, the private carrier still has a duty to exercise caution and behave reasonably under the circumstances.
-Even guests on a private aircraft can recover from the owner or pilot of the craft.
+Small-aircraft passengers may also be awarded monetary relief from injuries sustained on an airplane.
+A private carrier is not held to the same high standard of care as a large airline.
+But the carrier still has a duty to exercise caution and behave reasonably under the circumstances.
+Even guests on a private aircraft may recover from the owner or pilot of the craft.

-Because air travel is so common these days, it's important for individuals to know what to do in case they are injured on a flight.
-Any legal claim involving aviation requires a detailed understanding of aircraft function and safety.
-You'll need someone who knows Federal Aviation Administration (FAA) rules and regulations, and specific rules related to aviation litigation.
-If you have suffered injury due to an in-flight aviation injury, it's in your best interests to have an attorney provide a claim evaluation.
+Travelers should know what to do in case they are injured on a flight.
+Legal claims involving aviation require an understanding of aircraft function and safety.
+You'll need someone who knows Federal Aviation Administration (FAA) rules and regulations, plus specific rules related to aviation litigation.
+If you have suffered an in-flight aviation injury, talk to a personal injury attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help